kapistelijaKrisu/a-stars-in-map/doc/project_implementation.md

 ## Structure

 **Here is shown structure of app and file directories it uses with their purpose** Due to large amount of classes it's simplified down to package level. package name should already tell its reponsibility.
+A few clarifications to be exact.
+All missing use cases from pic:
+generate report file path and report and give reports and its meta to be written to file_operations (line a bit misleading) generate_map reads from file using file_opeartions

 ![app package structure](app_structure.png)

 ## Project Documentation